migmolrod/browser-dashboard-pwa/docs/docs/domain/overview.md

 cyber-security experts, etc. that could potentially want to mentor me in the project, finding areas of improvement within their expertise, mistakes or bugs I've made, etc.
 :::

+## Scope

+This document focuses on the domain modeling of a personal, portfolio-oriented project — a fictional product called "**Browser Dashboard PWA**."
+It is not intended for real-world deployment but rather to illustrate the analysis and design process.
+The content is limited to the domain and business perspective; implementation and technical details are addressed in later sections.

 ## Document Structure